 The amount you can make with matched betting varies depending on how much time you spend on it.

-For example, if you spend just 10 minutes a day on matched betting, you can earn up to a maximum of £250 per month.
+For example, if you spend just 10 minutes a day, you can earn up to a maximum of £250 per month.

-On the other hand, professionals can spend an hour or two a day making money from betting while their monthly profits from matched betting are in excess of £1000.
+On the other hand, professionals can spend an hour or two a day making money from betting while their monthly profits are in excess of £1000.

 Time, of course, is not the only factor that affects earnings.
 The size of your budget also matters.

 The bigger the bank, the more promotions you can use, and the more profit you’ll make: the more offers you do, the higher the final income.